Cities with Greatest Drop in Barometric Pressure

 The following cities are experiencing the biggest drops in barometric pressure today among our tracked cities.
 This is determined by finding the widest range between the highest and lowest pressures during the 24-hour period starting and ending at midnight, UTC−08:00 (Pacific Standard Time) in each city and filtering for the cities where the time of the highest pressure precedes the time of the lowest pressure.

-Because each reading represents a 24-hour window of an hourly weather forecast, from 8 am today through 8 am tomorrow (local time), it is possible that the full range of the falling pressure pattern is not captured in the data.
+Because each reading represents a 24-hour window of an hourly weather forecast, from 8 am yesterday through 8 am today (local time), it is possible that the full range of the falling pressure pattern is not captured in the data.
 In this case, the green triangle () indicates that the highest pressure observed during this period was at the start, meaning that the pressure had likely fallen from a higher high.
 Conversely, the red inverted triangle () indicates that the lowest pressure forecasted during this period is at the end, meaning that the pressure will likely continue to fall beyond the lower end of the range observed.
 Therefore, red and/or green triangles indicate that the total drop is likely to be greater than the amount displayed.

 #CityDecreaseHigh TimeLow TimeRate